0x213F/website-0x213F/_posts/2021-05-10-On-Basecamp.md

 weight: 93
 ---

-It was bound to happen.
+Bad decisions are bound to happen.
+How bad decisions are created means everything.

-As an _individual_, imperfection is <span style="color: red;">inevitable</span>.

-As a _collective_, imperfection is <span style="color: blue;">tolerated</span>.
+## Individual

+When it comes to an _individual_ performance, faults and weaknesses are expected.

+## Collective

+Analyzing the _collective_ performance, outcomes are tolerated.

+## In other words

-If _one person_ makes a decision, <span style="color: red;">one person is accountable</span> for the ripple effects of that decision.
+If _one person_ makes a decision, they are accountable for its ripple effects.

-If _the collective_ makes the decision, then <span style="color: blue;">the collective will tolerate</span> whatever the results are.
+If _the collective_ makes the decision, then will tolerate its results.

 ## My recommendation

 Drop the autocracy. **Adopt a democracy.**

 Relinquish control of the company to a democratic process.
-I doubt 1/3 of employees would have quit if this was resolved as a collective.
+I doubt 1/3 of employees would have quit if this problem was resolved by a collective decision.

-<u>Democracy is something you need to further implement in your workplace.</u> If you doubt this, ask your employees: "Would you benefit from additional democratic decision making processes?"
+<u>Democracy is something you need to further implement in your workplace.</u> If you doubt this, ask your employees:

-If you fail to address this problem **at the root cause**, you risk a recurrent controversy.
+> "Would you benefit from additional democratic decision making processes?"

+You risk a recurrent controversy, unless you **address this problem at its root cause**.

 ---